Community Health Worker Advisory Group

 Interested in the CHW training?

 The next Community Health Worker training will be held Fall 2018 through Idaho State University.
-This training will be live-online Tuesday evenings starting August 21, 2018 from 6:00pm - 9:00pm MST for 13 weeks.
+Due to high demand, an additional CHW core course will be delivered in a hybrid on-line web-based classroom September 20, 2018 from 6:00 - 9:00 PM (MST).
+The class will meet in the live-online classroom three times during the thirteen weeks; September 20th, November 1st, and December 13th.
+Weeks 2-6, 8-12 students will be working on their own pace.
+Students will also be required to choose from 13 available Health Specific Modules and complete five by December 13th.
+Instructors for this training will be Luis Lagos and Veronica Conaway.
 Students who successfully complete this training will receive a certificate of completion.
 Continuing education credits are also available for a small additional cost.
 Academic credit is not available to college or University students.

 1.To learn more about upcoming CHW trainings, please contact Madeline Russell at Madeline.Russell@dhw.idaho.gov